© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Stone Circle and Round Cairn W of Ynyshir is a scheduled monument protected by Cadw under reference BR068.
 View the official record →

-Stone Circle and Round Cairn W of Ynyshir is a prehistoric ritual monument located in Breconshire, Wales.
+Stone Circle and Round Cairn W of Ynyshir is a Prehistoric ritual and funerary monument located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR068.

 Stone Circle and Round Cairn W of Ynyshir dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Stone Circle and Round Cairn W of Ynyshir is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR068.